Mystic-Alchemy/ics2java/README.md

 - Reading of standard ics files
 - Handling vevent elements
 - Handling recurrence frequency rules
+- Simple storing of events in a calendar

 ## What it can't/won't do
 - Complex recurrence